jpmit/lennyffs/README.md

 INTRODUCTION
 ------------

-A code for performing dynamical simulations of systems of particles.
+LennyFFS is a code for performing simulations of systems of particles.
-The code is called 'lennyffs' since it was originally designed to do 'forward flux sampling' (FFS) simulations of systems with Lennard-Jones (LJ) potentials.
+The code is called 'lennyffs' since it was originally designed to do forward flux sampling (FFS) simulations of systems with Lennard-Jones (LJ) potentials.
 However, the current capabilities of the code are rather greater.
-In particular, the code can be used with the following potentials/algorithms:
+In particular, the code can be used with the following potentials and algorithms:

 potentials:
 * Lennard-Jones
-* Gaussian
+* Gaussian (also known as 'Gaussian Core')
 * Inverse Power Law (IPL)

 algorithms: